-A large number of people of Bhavanapadu worship Gangamma, Gowri, and Shiva.
-They perform puja of their boats and nets.
+A large number of people of Bhavanapadu primarily worship Gangamma, Gowri, and Shiva.
+They perform puja to their boats and nets.
 The most important festival is Gowri Purnima.
 They spend common good fund of the village on these festivals.
-Observe the Fig. 4.16.
-Most men, like Appalakonda, wear tattoos like this.
-Fig 4.13, 4.14 Salt pan leveling work known as 'Adugetha', which makes the pan impervious
+Observe the Fig. 4.
+16. Most of the men like Appalakonda wear tattoos like this.